 Start a luck diary.
 Write down when you get lucky and/or how lucky you've been.

 You do this enough and soon, you'll come to expect luck, which opens you up to better recognizing and seizing upon opportunities.
 It will also allow you to feel more gratitude and compassion too - which will empower your prosperity.

 #9 Marketable Expertise

 Expertise is the most practical factor of prosperity.

 First, it can solve the money part of prosperity.
-It also goes hand in hand with purpose.
+It also goes hand and hand with purpose.
 Plus, it's a great catalyst to connection - the easiest way to make a million dollars is to make a million people's lives better.